We all want to be the kind of person that others naturally look up to and trust.

 How can you tell if you’re that kind of person?

-Well, I’ve compiled a list of 15 indicators that you’re naturally bringing out the best in others without seeking anything in return.
+Well, I’ve compiled a list of 10 signs that you naturally bringing out the best in others without seeking anything in return.

 These are simple yet powerful traits that can help you to become a better leader, friend, and overall human being.